-We strongly oppose this bill, which makes it easier for companies with a large number of highly dispersed investors to avoid providing the periodic disclosures on which transparent markets depend.
-It does this by simultaneously raising the limit on the number of shareholders of record who can hold a stock without triggering reporting requirements from 500 to 2,000 and exempting employees who hold company stock from the count.
-In addition, it would allow banks and bank holding companies to "go dark" if the number of shareholders of record dropped below 1,200.
-Moreover, it does all this without addressing the outdated and easily manipulated reliance on "shareholders of record" in making this determination.
+We strongly oppose these provisions of the bill, which would make it easier for companies with a large number of highly dispersed investors to avoid providing the periodic disclosures on which transparent markets depend.
+The legislation does this by simultaneously raising the limit on the number of shareholders of record who can hold a stock without triggering reporting requirements and exempting employees who receive company stock through compensation plans from the count.
+In a particularly troubling provision, it would also allow banks to "go dark" if the number of shareholders of record dropped below 1,200.
+Moreover, the legislation would do all this without addressing the outdated and easily manipulated reliance on "shareholders of record" in making this determination.

-As a general matter, we question the wisdom of reducing both market transparency and the incentives companies have to go public.
+As a general matter, we question the wisdom of reducing market transparency, as this legislation would do.
 Moreover, we've seen no clear explanation for why lifting these restrictions is necessary or justified.
-We are particularly concerned that this legislation would raise these limits, and raise them dramatically, without addressing the outdated reliance on shareholder of record, a measure that can easily be manipulated.
-At the very least, we would urge the Committee to use a measure, such as beneficial owner, that is less subject to manipulation and less likely to permit even very large companies with large numbers of investors to evade basic reporting requirements.
-Ideally, we encourage the Committee to give this issue further study before taking action.
+At most, eliminating employees from the shareholder count would seem to address the identified problem.
+At the very least, if you move forward with this questionable proposal, we would urge you to use a measure, such as beneficial owner, that is less subject to manipulation and less likely to permit even very large companies with large numbers of investors to evade basic reporting requirements.
+Ideally, we encourage you to give this issue further study before taking action.

 Investors have endured an unremitting stream of scandals, frauds, and financial crises over the past decade.
 The effect on investor confidence has been devastating.
 Equally devastating has been the effect on the economy, capital formation, and jobs.
 A policy that relies on rolling back investor protections and undermining market transparency will not produce sustainable job growth and will instead further undermine investors' confidence in the integrity of our capital markets.
-Instead of rushing through these poorly conceived legislative proposals, we urge you to
+The very least investors deserve is a legislative package that balances measures intended to increase access to capital with appropriate investor protections.
+The JOBS Act fails that test.
+In an ideal world, it would be defeated.
+At a minimum, it should be amended to restore a modicum of balance.